 Books to read.
 What is Flash Memory? - Definition from Techopedia.
 Flash memory was first introduced in 1980 and developed by Dr.

-Flash memory is an electronic (solid-state) non-volatile computer storage medium that can be electrically erased and reprogrammed.
-Toshiba developed flash memory from EEPROM (electrically erasable programmable read-only memory) in the early 1980s and introduced it to the market in 1984.
-1.2 Flash memory.
+The NAND type operates primarily in memory cards, USB flash drives, solid-state drives (those produced in 2009 or later), and similar products, for general storage and transfer of data.
+History Principles of operation NOR flash 1.2 Flash memory.
 19 Flash memory.
 OCR GCSE Computing: Memory - Topic 4.
 Books to Read.
 What is Virtual Memory (VM)? - Definition from Techopedia.
 In the 1940’s and 1950’s, prior to VM, large programs implemented logic to manage primary and secondary storage.

-Virtual memory is the memory management technique which is a recent trend of technology used in computers.
-Computers run software.
+Virtual memory is the idea that the application sees a block of memory of a given size.
 Virtual memory.
 Virtual memory combines active RAM and inactive memory on DASD[NB 1] to form a large range of contiguous addresses.

 In computing, virtual memory is a memory management technique that is implemented using both hardware and software.
 It maps memory addresses used by a program, called virtual addresses, into physical addresses in computer memory.
 Main storage as seen by a process or task appears as a contiguous address space or collection of contiguous segments.
 The operating system manages virtual address spaces and the assignment of real memory to virtual memory.

 One of the original forms of non-volatile memory was mask-programmed ROM.
 It was designed for specific data such as bootstrap, which contains the startup code.
 Mask-programmed ROM can never be changed.
-What is Random Access Memory (RAM)? - Definition from Techopedia.
+Because ROM cannot be changed and is read-only, it is mainly used for firmware.
+ROM may also be referred to as maskROM (MROM).
+Some ROM is non-volatile but can be reprogrammed, this includes: What is Random Access Memory (RAM)? - Definition from Techopedia.
 There are two main types of RAM: dynamic random access memory (DRAM), or Dynamic RAM, and static random access memory (SRAM).